 Skyla has not been studied in women over age 65 and is not approved for use in this population.

-No studies were conducted to evaluate the effect of renal disease on the disposition of LNG released from Skyla.
+No studies were conducted to evaluate the effect of hepatic disease on the disposition of LNG released from Skyla [see CONTRAINDICATIONS].

 Additional Skyla Information